Create Word Document in Blazor

 • Install .NET 8 SDK or later.

-Step 2: To create a Word document in Blazor Server app, install Syncfusion.DocIO.Net.Core to the Blazor project.
+To create a Word document in a Blazor Web App Server, install Syncfusion.DocIO.Net.Core into the Blazor project.

 Install DocIO.NET Core NuGet Package